-In another example of old media vs. new media, NPR is discouraging its member stations from promoting NPR podcasts and the new NPR One app.
+In another example of old media vs. new media, NPR has forbid its member stations from promoting NPR podcasts and the new NPR One app.

 Nieman Lab broke the story last week.
 In a nutshell, “NPR can’t promote NPR One — the lauded, loved app that is basically the future of NPR — to what is literally the group of people that would be most interested in it, NPR radio listeners.
 NPR is investing substantially in developing podcasts — but it isn’t allowed to tell radio listeners where to find them or how they can listen to them.

 “NPR is an entity based in Washington, D.C.; ‘public radio’ includes it, but also other radio distributors like PRI, APM, and PRX and, most importantly, the over 900 NPR member stations that dot the landscape.
 And these players don’t always have the same interests.
 A local station’s greatest asset is its connection to the local community, symbolized by the broadcast tower that, uniquely, lets it reach radio listeners in cars and homes.
 NPR’s greatest asset is the value its audience sees in its content and brand, which might be delivered via a radio signal, a website, a mobile app, or a podcast.

 “This tension — between the local stations who pay the largest share of NPR’s bills and the network that sees a future beyond terrestrial radio signals — is basically everywhere you look in public radio.
 (NPR’s board is majority station managers, which is at the root of it all.)
 And it’s the right frame through which to view this new “ethics” policy from NPR.
 Here’s Chris Turpin, NPR’s vice president for news programming and operations: